Mental Health Facilities Rockford, IL

 Janesville Community Support Program - 24.8 miles from Rockford, IL

 Janesville Community Support Program is one of mental health facilities in Janesville, Wisconsin, located at 113 South Franklin Street, 53548 zip code.
 Janesville Community Support Program provides outpatient treatment.
-Janesville Community Support Program provides activity therapy, psychotropic medication and group therapy to adults, young adults and seniors 65 or older.
-Janesville Community Support Program also supports people requiring dual diagnosis treatment, people with serious mental illness and clients referred from the court/judicial system.
-Additional services provided at Janesville Community Support Program include housing services, supported employment and education services.
+Janesville Community Support Program provides dialectical behavior therapy, integrated dual diagnosis disorder treatment and behavior modification to young adults, seniors 65 or older and adults.
+Janesville Community Support Program also supports people requiring dual diagnosis treatment, clients referred from the court/judicial system and people with serious mental illness.
+Additional services provided at Janesville Community Support Program include court-ordered outpatient treatment, family psychoeducation and supported housing.

 Learn More